alanverresen/sh4-autosplitter/README.md

 further configure the layout in the Layout Settings window that was used earlier to change the component's settings.

-Don't forget to save your changes, and, done!
+Don't forget to save your changes, and... done!
 You are ready to speedrun SH4!